Villa Paradiso

 Published on 21 October, 2017.

-Alexander Humboldt National Park embodies a unique approach to the relation between human beings and their environment.
-A hike through the park offers you a living portrait of the coexistence of rural communities and natural wonders.
+Alexander Humboldt National Park (AHNP, UNESCO World Heritage Site) embodies a unique approach to the relation between human beings and their environment.
+A hike through the park will offer you a living portrait of the coexistence of rural communities and natural wonders.

 Community Humboldt Park • Baracoa Cuba